zbm-dev/zfsbootmenu/README.md

 Whenever `generate-zbm` attempts to migrate configuraton files, it will exit with a zero exit code on successful conversion and a nonzero exit code if problems were encountered during the conversion.
 No boot images will be produced in the same invocation as a migration attempt.

+## Nvidia proprietary driver support

+Nouveau will be compiled into the ZFSBootMenu initramfs and so will the proprietary Nvidia kernel driver if installed.
+This will be problematic on systems that use the proprietary Nvidia driver and lead to driver execution failure.
+To fix this peroblem, go into `/etc/zfsbootmenu/dracut.conf.d` and create `nvidia.conf`.
+In that file, enter the line `omit_drivers+=" nouveau nvidia "` to omit any Nvidia drivers from the ZFSBootMenu initramfs.
+Then execute `generate-zbm` as root and reboot.
+Nvidia drivers after boot should then function as they would normally.

 # Native encryption

 ZFSBootMenu can import pools or filesystems with native encryption enabled.
 If your boot environments are not encrypted but, for example, `/home` is, you will not receive a decryption prompt during boot.
 To ensure that you can decrypt your pool to load the kernel and initramfs, you'll need to you have the filesystem parameters configured correctly.